 The Nerves and Spinal Cord

 Inside the bones in the spine, there is a long hollow passageway.
-Through this passageway runs the spinal cord – the origin of all the nerves in our body.
+Through this passageway runs the spinal cord, which starts in your brain and runs right down your back – the origin of all the nerves in our body.

 The longest nerve in the human body is the sciatic nerve.
 It leaves the spine near the bottom of the back and runs all the way down the back of the leg into the toes.
 It is around an inch in diameter and allows the legs to work normally.